unitedastronomer/E1-572G-Hackintosh/.docs/ISSUES.md

 ### What's not working?
-- Bluetooth (Atheros; on Monterey and newer)
+- Bluetooth
-  - However if you wish to use a Bluetooth dongle with Broadcom/CSR chip (e.g, ASUS BT400, and TP-Link UB400), or replace to an Intel card.
-Figure it out on your own, and do not forget to add `-btlfxallowanyaddr` so it would not conflict with internal non-functional Atheros BT, and disable the kernel -> patch setting that entirely disables BT stack.
+  - Atheros BT are unsupported on Monterey and newer.
+However if you wish to use Bluetooth, figure it out on your own.
+If you wish to use BT theough dongle or another card, disable the kernel patch in the config.plist that disables entire BT stack entirely.
-- Airport features (Airdrop etc.)
+- Airport features
 	- If you need these features, replace card with **BCM94360HMB** and stay on macOS 11.x — most airport features do not work on this card starting macOS 12.x.
 		- This laptop uses mPCIe slot for the Wi-Fi Card
 - Playing DRM content (on Safari 14+ and macOS 11+)